 - Allergy medicine.

 - Antiseptic wipes.

-While this sounds like a lot of stuff, I usually have it packed away in a small makeup bag (you don’t have to take a lot of each, just a little of everything).
+While the first-aid kit sounds like a lot of stuff, I usually have it packed away in a small makeup bag (you don’t have to take a lot of each, just a little of everything).

 Winter Packing List for Europe: Gadgets and Packs!

 It’s time to talk gadgets and packs for your trip!
 From the perfect backpack to other things you’re probably forgetting, these are essential for packing light for Europe in winter.

 - Camera, lenses, charger, and memory cards.
 Everyone has their own preference for a camera and some just use their phone.
 Honestly, this is what we did last time and it worked out great!